High-order WENO scheme for Polymerization-type equations: Conclusion and future work

 \section{Conclusion and future work}

 \

 We have written a high order conservative scheme for a polymerization-type equation.
 The choice of the flux splitting for the transport term has been discussed but the accurate decomposition remains unclear.
-Moreover the simulations show some oscillations for any choice of the flux decomposition.
+It seems that unstabilities can be avoided by adapting the value of $\lambda$ but the oscillations remain present for any choice of the flux decomposition, even for a regular initial size distribution.
+A possible explanation for these phenomena can be that the integration method is not ``positive'' for the intervals at the boundaries.
 These points remain to be investigated for a better understanding and improvement.

 As we have remarked in Section~\ref{sse:results}, the size distribution converges toward an equilibrium which corresponds to an eigenvector.
-The fifth-order WENO scheme presented in this paper could be used to numerically compute such eigenvectors.
+The high-order WENO scheme presented in this paper could be used to numerically compute such eigenvectors.
 Another application of the code is to solve inverse problems (see \cite{DPZ,PZ}) in order to determine the size dependence of the different parameters.

 \